 Deb's disgusted reaction reminded me of all the straight women I've known, who treated me like a predator or something abnormal and nasty, when all I did was respectfully show an interest in them.

-I'm not "overreacting" and I'm not "oversensitive" and I'm not "imagining" this or "projecting."
-As a lesbian who dealt with this all her life, I'm pretty ******* confident I can recognize homophobia when I see it, thanks.
+I'm not "overreacting" and I'm not "oversensitive" and for the shitty comments I received, I'm not "imagining" this or "projecting."
+As a lesbian who has dealt with this all her life, I'm pretty ******* confident I can recognize homophobia when I see it, thanks.

 I'm just tired of every aspect of my humanity being some kind of joke.
-I would love to be able to turn on a TV show and not have to sit there tensely waiting for something about me to be sneered at or joked about in the most insensitive way ever.
+I would love to be able to turn on a TV show and not have to sit there tensely waiting for something about me (race, sex, sexuality) to be mocked and sneered at.

 I'm tired of racism.
 I'm tired of sexism.
 I'm tired of homophobia.
-I'm tired of dealing with all three.
-And I'm tired of my favorite TV shows reinforcing these institutions by encouraging people to think and behave like assholes.
+As a black lesbian, I'm tired of dealing with all three.
+And I'm tired of my favorite TV shows reinforcing these isms by encouraging people to think and behave like assholes toward people like me.

-It doesn't really matter.
-I just wanted to throw my opinion out there in the stew pot.
+All that being said, I just wanted to throw my opinion out there.
 I'm not actually writing angry letters to the writers or protesting the show or something.